steffenschumann/AMjupyter/README.md

 # AMjupyter
-jupyter notebooks for analytical mechanics
+collection of jupyter notebooks for analytical mechanics lecture by Prof. Steffen Schumann at Uni Goettingen, summer term 2018.